dubrie/public/books.md

 ### Queued Up Next

+- Accelerate: The Science of Lean Software and DevOps
 - The Art of Community: Seven Principles for Belonging
 - Being Mortal
 - The Business Blockchain